IndoorAtlas/ios-sdk-swift-examples/README.md

 #### Known issues

 * iOS automatic floor plan recognition is not always reliable.
 It can be improved by using ambient beacons, auxiliary information sources, or UI design choices.
-Otherwise, we  recommend to set floorplan id directly when possible.

 ## SDK Changelog